Skip to main content

 Motivated by his Vietnam experience and witnessing firsthand the rural medical gaps for critical care, Dr. Powell envisioned a helicopter-based emergency transport service.
 Combining his passion for medicine and aviation, he founded a new model of care.

-Dr. Greg Powell poses with then Governor General Michaëlle Jean during his ceremony being invested as an Officer of the Order of Canada.
+STARS founder Dr. Greg Powell poses for a photo with then-Governor General Michaëlle Jean after being invested in the Order of Canada in 2007

 Accolades Reflecting a Life of Service